What Scuba Diving Cozumel ACTUALLY Looks Like

 Cozumel gets congested with boat traffic, and a DSMB is a much more practical solution than carrying a flag for the entire dive.

-Water here is extremely warm, at least when I went in January, I even dove shirtless for some dives!
+The water here is extremely warm.
+When I went in January I even dove shirtless on some dives.

 Getting to Cozumel